10 Natural Herbs for Diabetes management

 Stevia rebaudiana is a perennial herb which is used as a bio sweetener, The sweetness of stevia is higher than the normal sugar with little or almost no impact on the blood sugar level.
 The leaves of Stevia contains specific compounds of diterpene glycosides namely stevioside and rebaudioside A. These compounds are easily digestible and get absorbed in our body without any side effect.

-A study done by Curi et al 1996 suggests that taking stevia helps in the suppression of plasma glucose level and enhance the glucose tolerance of the human body (1).
+A study done by Curi et al 1996 suggests that taking stevia helps in the suppression of plasma glucose level and enhances the glucose tolerance of the human body (1).

 2. Indian blackberry or Jambul

 Scientifically known as Ocimum sanctum L. is a medicinally genius herb or undershrub plant having a characteristic aromatic smell.
-Leaves of holy basil contain many essential oils which help in regulating the glucose level of the body.
-Studies (5) shows the essential oils of holy basil helps in the improvement of the pancreatic beta cells thus increase the secretion of insulin.
-Although studies done on diabetic patients shows the effect is very nominal thus holy basil can be used as an adjunctive drug against diabetic (6).
+Leaves of holy basil contain many essential oils that help in regulating the glucose level of the body.
+Studies (5) show the essential oils of holy basil helps in the improvement of the pancreatic beta cells thus increasing the secretion of insulin.
+Although studies done on diabetic patients show the effect is very nominal thus holy basil can be used as an adjunctive drug against diabetic (6).

 Gymnema sylvestre is a woody climber also known as gurmar from family Asclepiadaceae.
-The leaf of this plant contains antidiabetic compounds namely gymnemic acid, gurmarin, many amino acids and saponins.
-Gymnemic acid therefore helps in suppressing the craving for the sugar by inhibiting the taste receptors for sugar.
-Not only this the leaf extract also stops the absorption of sugar molecule in the intestine by inhibiting the receptors.
-Studies also revealed that G. sylvestre increases the production of endogenous insulin without a direct effect on the metabolism of carbohydrate (7).
+The leaf of this plant contains antidiabetic compounds namely gymnemic acid, gurmarin, many amino acids, and saponins.
+Gymnemic acid, therefore, helps in suppressing the craving for the sugar by inhibiting the taste receptors for sugar.
+Not only this the leaf extract also stops the absorption of a sugar molecule in the intestine by inhibiting the receptors.
+Studies also revealed that G. sylvestre increases the production of endogenous insulin without a direct effect on the metabolism of carbohydrates (7).

 Azadirachta indica common name neem is a tree full of medicinal property.
 The leaves and stems of the tree are antidiabetic.
 The seeds are hypoglycemic in nature thus helps in insulin secretion.
 The leaves of this tree are full of fiber content which is helpful in managing diabetes (8).

-Panax ginseng is one of the most widely used product and researched species.
+Panax ginseng is one of the most widely used products and researched species.
 This species is native to China and is used in Chinese medicine for thousands of years.
 Panax ginseng is antidiabetic in nature it increases insulin secretion thus regulate diabetes.
 Although continuous intake of ginseng should be avoided.
 There should be a break one to two weeks for better results.
 Pregnant women and children should also not advisable to take ginseng.
-Other health effects of ginseng are it boost the immune system, enhance physical performance and effective against the cough and cold (9).
+Other health effects of ginseng are it boosts the immune system, enhances physical performance and effective against the cough and cold (9).